1975–76 Yugoslav First League

+The 1975–76 Yugoslav First League was the 1975–1976 season of the premier football league in Yugoslavia.
+The season culminated in the "First League Championship," which was won by Partizan.

 Teams

 A total of eighteen teams contested the league, including sixteen sides from the 1974–75 season and two sides promoted from the 1974–75 Yugoslav Second League (YSL) as winners of the two second level divisions East and West.
 The league was contested in a double round robin format, with each club playing every other club twice, for a total of 34 rounds.
 Two points were awarded for wins and one point for draws.

 FK Bor and Proleter Zrenjanin were relegated from the 1974–75 Yugoslav First League after finishing the season in bottom two places of the league table.
 The two clubs promoted to top level were Borac Banja Luka and Budućnost.